Lunalex/Lunatech-first-training/README.md

 First install Docker on your machine : https://www.docker.com/

-Then in the terminal go to the app in the /elasticsearch folder and type: "docker-compose up"
+Then in the terminal go to the app in the /elasticsearch folder and type: `docker-compose up`

 This will launch Elasticsearch on the port localhost:9200 and Kibana on the port localhost:5601